 To process the defined operation on the whole selected dataset, you have to click on the ‘Execute’, button.
 The Logs tab then opens (see section 4.3.5, Logs tab), and you can see the current task(s) being executed (both operations and views), comments during execution (verbose mode) and errors.

-Currently “Delay Execution” operation is not working, this is to be implemented on future releases.You may perform several different operations at the same time (i.e. execute one while another is being processed), or an operation and a view (provided you are not trying to visualise expression(s) from an operation being processed).
-However, this will slow down each individual execution.
+The “Delay Execution” button enables to launch the Operation or an export (see next section) at a scheduled time.
+The “Launch scheduler” button launch the scheduler, which have to be running in order to have the task executed (NB. the Brat scheduler interface icon gives access to the same interface – see chapter 7 for more details).

 Executing an operation builds an output netCDF.
 The name of this netCDF file is predefined using the name you gave to your operation, and cannot be changed within the GUI.
 It is stored in the Operation folder within your workspace.

 BRAT output netCDF files can be used as source data in a new dataset, seen though the BRAT Display tool, or used with any other tool reading netCDF.